 Sort Custom allows you to do a custom sort of a list by calling another Flow to generate the value used to sort each item.
 For simple sorts, use the Sort function instead.

 To use this function, you'll need another Flow that calculates the sort value for an item.
+This cfhild Flow will be invoked once for each item in the list.
 Define fields on the event card that will be the inputs that are required to determine the sort value.
 Typically you will include a field for the item of the list, i.e. if the list is a list of text then one of the inputs should be text.
 You can also include as other inputs whatever your Flow will need to calculate the sort value.
 If you need to know the position of the current item inside the list, use the "Index" field from the Context section of the child Flow card.
 Then build the rest of the child Flow, ending with a Return card that returns a single value.
 The name for the value on the Return card doesn't matter.
 Save the Flow and turn it on.